lisa-lumos/Snowflake/08-queries.md

   - Bytes read from result
   - External bytes scanned: bytes read from an external object, e.g. a stage
 - DML:
-  - Number of rows inserted
-  - Number of rows updated
-  - Number of rows deleted
-  - Number of rows unloaded
+  - Number of rows inserted/updated/deleted/unloaded
 - Pruning:
   - Partitions scanned
-  - Partitions total: total num of partitions the table
+  - Partitions total: total num of partitions in the table
 - Spilling: disk usage where intermediate results do not fit in memory
   - Bytes spilled to local storage: to local disk
   - Bytes spilled to remote storage: to remote disk